maho3/ltu-cmass/docs/INSTALL.md

 # Construct the lightcone and apply the NGC survey mask
 python -m cmass.survey.ngc_selection nbody=1gpch

-# Measure the power spectrum of the galaxy catalog
-python -m cmass.summaries.Pk nbody=1gpch
 ```

 After all the above steps are completed, you should see the data results in your working directory as follows: